realethantran/ethanRepo/_posts/2023-12-19-JWTLesson_IPYNB_2_.md

 - This is the structure of a JSON Web Token:

 1. Header
-    - The header typically consists of two parts: the type of the ____, which is JWT, and the ____ that is used, such as HMAC SHA256 or RSA SHA256.
+    - The header typically consists of two parts: the type of the **token**, which is JWT, and the **algorithm** that is used, such as HMAC SHA256 or RSA SHA256.
 It is Base64Url encoded to form the first part of the JWT
 2. Payload
     - Claims and user data
     - claims are statements about the entity (users)
     - There are three types of claims:
         - registered: predefined claims that are no mandatory but recommended
-        - ___: claims defined within the IA and JSON web token registry
+        - **public**: claims defined within the IA and JSON web token registry
         - private: custom claims created to share information between parties that agree to using them
 3. Signature
     - Ensuring integrity and authenticity